hringbauer/hapROH/docs/tutorial.rst

 hapROH
 ==================

-Scope of the Method
+Scope
 **************************

-Standard parameters are optimized for human 1240K capture data (ca. 1.2 million SNPs used widely in human aDNA analysis) and using 1000 Genome haplotypes as reference panel.
+Default parameters are optimized for human 1240K capture data (ca. 1.2 million SNPs used widely in human aDNA analysis) and using 1000 Genome haplotypes as reference panel.
 The software is tested on a wide range of aDNA data, both 1240K data and also whole genome sequencing data downsampled to 1240K SNPs.
 Successful cases include 45k year old Ust Ishim man, and a wide range of American, Eurasian and Oceanian ancient DNA, showing that the method generally works for split times of reference panel and target up to a few 10k years, which includes all out-of-Africa populations (Attention: Neanderthals and Denisovans do not fall into that range, additionally some Subsaharan hunter gatherer test cases did not give satisfactory results).

 Currently, hapROH works on data for 1240K SNPs and in unpacked or packed eigenstrat format (which is widely used in human ancient DNA).
 The software assumes pseudo-haploid or diploid genotype data (the mode can be set, by default it is pseudo-haploid).
 The recommended coverage range is 400,000 or more 1240K SNPs covered at least once (i.e. at least ca. 0.3x coverage).

 If you have whole genome data available, you have to downsample an create eigenstrat files for biallelic 1240k SNPs first.

 In case you are planning applications to other kind of SNP or bigger SNP sets, or even other organisms, the method parameters have to be adjusted (the default parameters are specifically optimized for human 1240K data).
 You can mirror our procedure to find good parameters (described in the publication), and if you contact me for assistance - I am happy to share my own experience.

 Getting started
 **************************